Philodendron ilsemanii Variegata Care Indoors, Propagation and Common Problems

 Philodendron ilsemanii Variegata Care Indoors

-Philodendron ilsemanii Variegata (Mottled Ilsemanii) prefers bright indirect light (filtered light), average warmth of 20-280C, humidity of 60-70% and moderately moist, fertile, well-drained, all purpose soils coupled with regular feeding during the growing season.
+To care for Philodendron ilsemanii Variegata indoors, provide bright indirect light, warmth of 20-280C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with regular feeding in the growing season.

 Philodendron ilsemanii Variegata, Mottled Ilsemanii